a-rich/DJ-Tools/README.md

     - Importing tracks from XML
     - Exporting to a Device
 # Release Plan
-* 2.3.1
+* 2.4.1
-    - `spotify.playlist_builder`
     - [ ] Make Spotify API calls asynchronous
     - [ ] Improved Spotify API request stability
     - [ ] Improved Reddit post parsing and Spotify searching
-* 2.4.0
-    - `spotify`
-        - [x] Generate Spotify playlist from "New Music" Discord webhook output
-        - [x] Format `DOWNLOAD_INCLUDE_DIRS` override using the contents of a Spotify playlist
-        - [ ] Create Spotify playlist from a Rekordbox playlist
+    - [ ] Optimize pytest-cov workflow and add Windows runner
+* 2.5.0
+    - [ ] Create serializers package for converting database files from other DJ software (e.g. Serato, Traktor, Denon, etc.) so that operations in the rekordbox package can be used on them

 # Overview
 `DJ Tools` is a library for managing a Collection of audio files (not necessarily mp3 files, although that is preferred) and Rekordbox XML files.